 The canopies

-One of the windows caught our attention.
-The parachute museum has a collection of canopies that visitors can see in use.
-We learned that there were different colors of canopies for dropping containers, and that each one had a different meaning.
+One of the display cases caught our eye.
+The parachute museum has a collection of canopies, and visitors can see how they are used.
+We learned that there were different colors of canopy for dropping containers, and that each had a different meaning.

 To give you an example: